5um4n7h/WindowsOptimizer/README.md

 Current Goals
 1. Need to fecth the startup apps
-2. Disabling all of them, except essential apps (ex Windows Security)
+2. Disabling all of them, except essential apps (eg: Windows Security)
 3. Need to convert this bat file to exe, to achieve this CI/CD pipeline running on master branch might be good option.
+4. If HDD is present, we need to do defragment operations